GDOL COVID-19 Information

 Individuals who have already filed a claim with the GDOL and determined not eligible for state unemployment benefits and may be potentially eligible to receive benefits under this program, do NOT have to refile a regular state claim.

 The Pandemic Emergency Unemployment Compensation program, or PEUC, provides an extension to regular Unemployment Insurance benefits.
 This extension adds 13 weeks of benefits to the end of regular unemployment benefits for those who are eligible.
 This means claimants may collect unemployment benefits for a longer period of time than under normal circumstances.
-Claimants are potentially eligible if they have been unemployed between March 29 through December 26, 2020 and have exhausted regular state or federal benefits after July 6, 2019.
+Claimants are potentially eligible if they have been unemployed between March 29 through December 26, 2020 and have exhausted regular state benefits after July 6, 2019.
 Individuals must be ineligible for state or federal benefits and able and available to work.

 Individuals determined eligible for the program will receive an email or letter with instructions for PEUC or could find the additional benefits already applied in their My UI portal.
 Claimants need to request payment for all eligible weeks on the regular state UI page at Claim Weekly UI Benefits Payment.